-From pizza to corn, there are very few foods that don’t benefit from time spent on the grill, fruit included.
+From pizza to corn, there are very few foods that don’t benefit from time spent on the grill—and grilled fruit is no exception.
 The high heat caramelizes its sugars and lends a slight char that transforms it into something truly special.
-And it’s a bit more versatile than grilled romaine.
-Whether you’re looking for a sweet-savory main course complement or a summer-perfect dessert, grilled fruit fits the bill.
-Check out some tips on grilling different kinds, and ideas on how to enjoy the, er, fruits of your labor.
+Plus, it’s a bit more versatile than grilled romaine.
+Whether you’re looking for a sweet and savory main course complement or a summer-perfect dessert, grilled fruit fits the bill.
+Check out some tips on how to grill fruit of various sorts, and ideas on how to enjoy it.

 First, you’ll need a grill, whether charcoal or gas.
 If an actual grill is not an option, though, use your broiler instead for comparable results.
 If you do have a grill, some pieces of fruit are large enough to sit directly on the grate, while others will need to be skewered or cooked on a perforated grill pan (line it with foil if you don’t want to lose any juices).
 You may prefer an open grill basket with higher sides, or even a walled pizza grill pan, which has the added benefit of a long handle so you don’t need to fumble with heatproof mitts.